 DeLuca, 71, and his family have been coming to Ventnor for over 60 years.
 He got into PorchFest, like Lipski, to help spread the word about Ventnor.
 “We jumped on it,” he said of the opportunity to host.

-As PorchFest wound down and the sun gradually sunk into the horizon, it seemed that Ventnor PorchFest’s main goal—to highlight its community—went off without a hitch.
+As PorchFest wound down, the sun slowly sunk into the horizon.
+However, it seems that Ventnor PorchFest’s main goal—to highlight its community—went off without a hitch.

-Einwechter was quick to reiterate that the event wouldn’t have been possible without the support of the members of the community.
+Einwechter was quick to mention that the event wouldn’t have been possible without the support of the community.

 “I want to thank all the PorchFest hosts for putting all the effort into making it unique,” he said.